dhmspector/ZeitSatTrack/README.md

 This will return a [CLAuthorizationStatus](https://developer.apple.com/reference/corelocation/clauthorizationstatus) value.

-<br/>This feature requires using the CoreLocation manager  which will require both permission of the user in the enclosing location, as well as [Privacy strings describing the use of location info](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW18) in the application's _Info.plist_ file.
+<br/>This feature requires using the CoreLocation manager  which will require both permission of the user in the enclosing application, as well as the addition of [Privacy strings describing the use of location info](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW18) in the application's _Info.plist_ file.

 ### Setting the Update Frequency
 _AutoUpdate mode_ includes the ability to set the frequency at which satellite info is updated.
 By default the data are updated every _2 seconds_ but a different update frequency can be selected by setting the property